Hoid/Sona/README.md

 - Allow users to join a "party", which is a stream where the music played is suggested by the listeners.
 Listeners are able to vote on which song to play next by upvoting a song rec.
 Note: Parties will need to be carefully created when you expect more than just good actors.
 There needs to be the ability to kick people (as a moderator) and the ability to prevent brigading somehow, like preventing people from coming into a party too fast and setting a timer for users before they can contribute or vote.
 - Allow users to share songs with friends.
 Friends get a notification and can see the song or playlist by clicking on the notification.
 You are able to directly add a song or playlist to your library if you like it.
 - Allow users to "publicize" what songs you listen to.
 If you are in "public" mode, whatever songs you listen to by default go on your feed and people can easily listen to a playlist of your recently listened to songs.
+- Allow users to see a playlist of what was played during a party
 - Thinking of more features all the time!